✅ SAFE — Pumpkin Seeds

 India's extreme climate variation affects how you should store and serve pumpkin seeds to your dog throughout the year.

 Indian summer heat (40°C+ in many cities) speeds bacterial growth on cut pumpkin seeds.
-Always refrigerate within 30 minutes of cutting.
+Don't let cut portions sit out longer than half an hour before refrigerating.
 Frozen pumpkin seeds pieces are a safe and cooling treat — especially for Labs and Goldens prone to heat exhaustion.
 Never leave pumpkin seeds out in a bowl for more than 20 minutes in summer temperatures.

 Monsoon humidity (June–September) creates ideal conditions for mould and bacterial growth on pumpkin seeds.
-Inspect carefully before serving — discard at any sign of softness, discolouration, or smell.
+Give it a quick look first — any sliminess, browning or sour smell means it goes in the bin, not the dog.
 Buy pumpkin seeds fresh and serve the same day rather than storing cut pieces.
-Dogs are more susceptible to food-borne illness during the monsoon period when their gut microbiome is already adapting to the season's changes.
+Rainy-season guts are unsettled, so bacteria that pass quietly in winter cause upset now.

 North Indian winters (especially in Delhi, Punjab, UP) bring pumpkin seeds to room temperature quickly if taken from the refrigerator — brief warming is fine and actually preferable to serving cold food to dogs in cold climates.
 South Indian and coastal dogs can eat pumpkin seeds year-round with standard precautions.